Tom5521/STBackup/README.md

 ### Configuration

-The program reads the remote server route from the `remote.txt` file.
+The program reads the remote server route from the `config.json` file.
 If the file doesn't exist, the program will prompt the user to enter the route.

 ### Log